GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/terraform-pulumi-sst-tradeoff-analysis.draft.md

 # Terraform vs Pulumi vs SST: A tradeoffs analysis

-When starting a new project, it is always necessary to define how the software solution will be deployed [Think of a different intro phrase.
-That one is not catchy].
-The industry has widely [is this usage correct ?] adopted Infrastructure as Code (IaC) as the standard, but choosing the appropriate tool can be difficult.
+Defining a deployment strategy is a key concern for any new software project.
+While Infrastructure as Code (IaC) has become the industry standard for provisioning and managing cloud infrastructure, the growing ecosystem of tools makes selecting the optimal solution increasingly challenging.

-In this article, I look at three popular tools for writing infrastructure code and which one I would recommend based on the circumstances of the team.
-First, let's start with some basics.
+In this article, I look at three popular tools for writing infrastructure code and which one I would recommend based on the circumstances of the project.
+First though, let's start with some basics.

 ## What is Infrastructure as Code?